ratwolfzero/hopalong_python/README.md

 1. **Pixel-Based Density Estimation**:

    Density estimation and the creation of a density matrix (pixel grid) occur simultaneously through quantization and discretization resulting from continuous to discrete mapping, producing emergent density patterns.

-   *For resolution impact, see Density Visualization above*.
+Impact of image resolution see above.

 2. **Histogram-Based Density Estimation**: